bluematador/bluematador-metrics-client-java/README.md

 ```

-Once you have an instance of the Blue Matador metric client in your code you can start sending custom metrics.
+Once you have an instance of the Blue Matador Metric Client in your code you can start sending custom metrics.

 ### Gauge
 `gauge(name, value, [sampleRate], [labels])`